apache/spark/docs/sql-programming-guide.md

   <tr>
     <td><code>createTableColumnTypes</code></td>
     <td>
      The database column data types to use instead of the defaults, when creating the table.
-Data type information should be specified as key(column name)-value(data type) pairs in JSON (e.g: <code>{"name":"varchar(128)", "comments":"clob(20k)"})</code>.
-You can use <code>org.apache.spark.sql.types.MetadataBuilder</code> to build the metadata and generate the JSON string required for this option.
+Data type information should be specified in the same format as CREATE TABLE columns syntax (e.g: <code>"name CHAR(64), comments VARCHAR(1024)")</code>.
+The specified types should be valid spark sql data types.
 This option applies only to writing.
     </td>
   </tr>
 </table>